 Basin Water Supply is the amount of water available in the basin before any human use occurs.
 This is represented by adding streamflow, surface water consumptive use, and streamflow depletions caused by groundwater pumping.
-This supply fluctuates according to wet and dry years and also vary throughout the year show the annual balance, which is the supply minus the demand.
-When all demands in the basin are considered, the demands outweigh the supplies in most years.
-This means that there times when the supplies are not adequate to meet all the demands.
+This supply fluctuates according to wet and dry years and also vary throughout the year.